 See a Dermatologist for a Laser Treatment

 Ablative laser resurfacing is perhaps the most effective (and costliest) way to remove brown spots.
 You get these done in a dermatologist's office.

-OTC skin lightening creams can be effective in lightening your brown spots.
-Look for products with 2% hydroquinone in them.
-Popular over-the-counter creams include Porcelana ($9) and Esoterica Fade Cream ($31).
-Apply these to your brown spots twice daily.
-These should help lighten your brown spots, but they likely won't go away completely.
+Over-the-counter skin lightening creams can be effective in lightening brown spots.
+Look for products with 2 percent hydroquinone in them.
+Popular OTC creams include Porcelana ($10) and Esoterica Fade Cream ($31).
+Apply these to live spots twice daily.
+These should help lighten them, but they likely won't go away completely.

 "Another great product for pigment prevention is Even Tone serum from SkinBetter Science," notes Marino.
 "It is a pigment inhibiting and evening serum that helps to brighten and unify the complexion."

-Prescription-strength creams contain 4% hydroquinone and are arguably more effective than the OTC versions.
+Prescription-strength creams contain 4 percent hydroquinone and are arguably more effective than the OTC versions.
 But they are also harsher on your skin.
-Dr. Miller says, "These can work a little faster, but also may be more irritating, so should be monitored by your dermatologist."
+Miller says, "These can work a little faster, but also may be more irritating, so should be monitored by your dermatologist."
 Popular products for this purpose include Obagi Clear, Glyquin, Tri-Luma, and Solaquin.
 Usually, anything over 2 percent hydroquinone requires a prescription.

 Some doctors prescribe Tretinoin to combat sunspots.
-Tretinoin is a form of Vitamin A and is used to improve the appearance of fine lines, wrinkles, and sunspots.
-It comes in many brand forms including Renova, Retin-A, Avita, Retacnyl or Stieva-A. There are also generic versions available that may cost you less money.
+Tretinoin is a form of vitamin A and is used to improve the appearance of fine lines, wrinkles, and liver spots.
+It comes in many brand forms including Renova, Retin-A, Avita, Retacnyl, or Stieva-A. There are also generic versions available that may cost you less money.